FIROUD-Reda/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 1. Toggle the "Enabled" switch under Attribute Search Controls
 2. Configure the default sort attribute
 3. Configure sort attribute and order
-4. Configure whether to allow search on all versions, which determines whether all versions or just the current version are brought back in the search results
+4. Configure whether to allow search on all versions, which determines whether all versions or just the current version are brought back in the search results.
+> Search on all versions will only work for ACS documents that utilize the Chain Versionable Module.
+Out of the box, this is only the `Controlled Document` and `Quality Document` types that are included in Policy and Procedure Accelerator.
+If search on all versions is configured for a type that does not use Chain Versioning, the slider will appear but will not search across versions when enabled.
 5. If search on all versions is allowed, select whether it should be the default method

 #### Search Results